What Is Schema Markup? A Guide to Structured Data SEO

 Rich results are visually appealing and informative, making your listings stand out on the SERP and improving the overall search experience for users.
 By incorporating structured data, you cater to both customer needs and search engine algorithms, increasing your competitiveness in search results.

-What types of Schema Markup are there?
+What Types of Schema Markup are there?

 There are many different types of Schema Markup that you can incorporate into your online content.
 Some of the most commonly used markup types include: